Last Updated on

 10. Social classes were not as permanent as we thought.

-When the ancient Filipinos started trading with the outsiders, economy also started to improve.
+When the ancient Filipinos started trading with the outsiders, the economy also started to improve.
 This is when social classes began to emerge, and life suddenly became unfair.

 As you may recall from the HEKASI subject that bored you as a kid, the pre-colonial Filipinos were divided into four: There was the ruling datu class; the wealthy warrior class called maharlika; the timawa or freemen; and the most ‘unfortunate’ of them all–the alipin or uripon class.

 The alipin was further divided into two sub-classes: the namamahay or those who owned their houses and only served their masters on an as-needed basis; and the saguiguilid who didn’t own a thing nor enjoyed any social privileges.